For any queries relating to the Defence Deanery, please contact Lisa.Holyoak100@mod.gov.uk who will be able to assist.

 Please note the central IFST process for 2020 has now closed; please contact your Foundation School directly if you wish to request an IFST (at this stage these can be granted only in exceptional circumstances).

-The IFST process will be running for the training year August 2021-August 2022; further information on this process will be published at the end of 2020.
+The IFST process will be running for the training year August 2021-August 2022; further information on this process will be published soon.
+The guidance for IFST for UKFP 2021 will be published on the 29th October 2020 (GMT).

 Prescribing Safety Assessment (PSA)